-Super easy walnut cookies that are gluten-free and require only 3 ingredients to make.
+Easy walnut cookies that are se chewy and melt in your mouth.
+They are gluten-free and require only 3 ingredients to make.
+Kid-friendly too.

 Me and these walnut cookies go waay back in time.
 I first attempted to make Walnut cookies when I was around 10 years old.
 During summer break, I was visiting my granny at her farm house.
 Weather was hot and we had to be indoors for the majority of the afternoon.
 So what better way to spend the day than experiment in the kitchen, right?

 While my granny was in the other room, resting, I pulled a mixing bowl, some eggs and finely chopped walnuts and got in business.
 Nana recipe notebook said ‘’divide egg whites from egg yolks’’, but I thought that was unnecessary step.
 How do you even do that, right?
 She didn’t have a mixer, so I figured a fork will do the trick and started beating the eggs.
 Then poured the chopped walnuts and started to jumble vigorously.

 Granny must have heard the noise (she really expected me to be in bed, reading a book) and walked in the middle of my creative experiment.
 When I enthusiastically explained what I was cooking (and how I was cooking it) she bursted into laughter.

 Needless to say, my 1st attempt wasn’t the greatest.
 However, my passion for these simple yet super delicious cookies remained.
 Recipe has improved; in fact it might be the best Walnut cookie you’ve ever tasted!
 No joke here folks.